Let’s give it up for easy recipes, especially this yogurt chicken dinner!

 The enzymes in the yogurt make the meat so juicy.
 It pretty much melts in your mouth.

 Yogurt Chicken can also be a make-ahead meal.
-Make the yogurt mixture, pour over the chicken, cover with plastic wrap and place in your fridge.
-You can make ahead up to 24 hours.
+Make the yogurt mixture, pour over the chicken, cover with plastic wrap, and place in your fridge.
+You can make it in up to 24 hours.

 Want the full recipe?
 Here you go!